-- Dessert Date.
+Dessert Date.
 (Go get ice cream or cheesecake… and feed each other!)
-Go out and share your favorite desserts during this summer date.
+Start off by off by sharing your favorite desserts during this summer date!
 It can be anything from ice cream, cakes, pies, cupcakes, candy or delicious juicy fresh fruit (peaches, grapes, cherries, etc.).
 Or take it up a notch—once you have your dessert, use a sight inhibitor (blindfold) and feed each other.
 You have to guess what you are eating.

 Twinkle Twinkle Date.
 (You’re not too old for this one..)
-Create a fort in your living room.
+Awake that inner child and create a fort in your living room.
 You know the drill—place a blanket in the middle of the floor.
 Put chairs around the blanket.
 Use sheets or blankets to create the top covering.
 If you have some twinkle lights or a flashlight around, use that to light up your space.
 (You can play a fun questioning game like Never Have I Ever or 20 Questions to learn more about each other.)

 Game Night.
-(You don’t have to ever be board…) Time to dust off your favorite board or card game.
+(You don’t have to ever be board…) It’s time to dust off your favorite board or card game.
 Agree beforehand what the winner gets…

 Home Concert Date!
-(You don’t have to go to an arena to rock out…) Create a playlist of your favorite artist or your musical memories on a music streaming platform.
+(You don’t have to go to an arena to rock out…) For this date night, create a playlist of your favorite artist or your musical memories on a music streaming platform.
 It can be in your living room or under the stars in your backyard.
 Dance the night away in the arms of your honey.
 (You could even watch a concert on television and pretend that you are in the front row.)

 No matter what is going on in the world, couples need to spend quality time having fun with each other.
 Play and fun builds intimacy and adventure in your relationship.